JuuHuu/blog/content/posts/20241205_powershell_tab/index.md

 categories: ["Post",]
 tags: ["powershell",]
 #showSummary: true
-date: 2022-09-04
+date: 2024-12-05
-draft: true
+draft: false
 seriesOpened: false
 # series: ["Docs"]
 # series_order: 1
 showPagination: false # show previous/next article at bottom
 invertPagination: false
 showTaxonomies: true
+showHero: false
+heroStyle: basic #basic, big, background, thumbAndBackground

 ---

-WIndows termial seems have a big update.
+WIndows terminal seems have a big update.
 We could split the Windows terminal tab instead of open multiply tabs.
-This feature comined with wsl would have a lot of beneifts.
+This feature combined with wsl would have a lot of benefits.

 ## Split the tab

 - RIght click the tag
 - Choose "Split tab"

-Then the tag is splited
+Then the tag is split

 ![](1.png)